 There are two types of tools you can use as you start your research: DNA tests and genealogical records.
 I would recommend using both as it’s fun to discover who is in your family tree.

 As a history nerd, I love knowing the stories and connections of the past, so I started with genealogical records.
 Ancestry.com was where I began my research.
 I divided my family tree into four (starting with my grandparents) and went back as far as I could using knowledge from family folklore.
 Once the stories from my family stopped being useful, I upgraded to Ancestry’s World Explorer package since I knew part of my family moved to the US in the 1840s.

 What did I learn?
-My maternal grandmother’s family has been in the US since the 1600s, and my dad’s whole family is not from any of the counties in Ireland like we were told.
+My maternal grandmother’s family has been in the US since the 1600s, and my dad’s whole family is not from any of the counties in Ireland like we thought.

 When it comes to DNA tests, there are so many options.
 I, personally, went with Ancestry.com’s DNA service.
 Not only because the results would align with the genealogical research I already conducted, but also because it has the second-largest match database and the most number of ethnic regions.
 I wanted my results to reflect more on where I am from and not my genetic makeup.
 I found this article from CNET helpful when I ordered my test.

 When it comes to planning your first heritage trip, there are several different options available to you.
 The most-effective option is to discover the city where your ancestors first landed when they arrived in a new country.
 By keeping the trip domestic, it will be easier on your wallet and logistical planning, and there won’t be a language barrier.

 If you are ready to travel abroad, consider visiting the country on the top of your DNA profile.
 Then ask yourself, do you want to connect with family, or do you want to discover the culture?
 The answers to these questions will help you with planning your heritage trip.

 Map Out Your Time